Who are the highest-paid quarterbacks in the NFL right now? Have these signal-callers lived up to expectations?

 - Patrick Mahomes contract: 10 years, $450 million ($63.08 million guaranteed)

 - Average salary: $45 million

 Mahomes, 27, has more than lived up to his billing as a top-10 pick in the 2017 NFL Draft.
-In just four-plus easons as a starter, he’s led Kansas City to four consecutive AFC Championship Game appearances, two Super Bowl appearances and a Lombardi Trophy.
+In just five seasons as a starter, he’s led Kansas City to five consecutive AFC Championship Game appearances, three Super Bowl appearances and a Lombardi Trophy.

 - Josh Allen contract: 6 years, $258.03 million ($100 million guaranteed)